pyri-project/pyri-core/doc/pyri_software_architecture.md

 programming languages are very popular in education and are widely used in primary and secondary schools.
 Programs written in Blockly are compiled to Python for execution.
-To allow for more granular control, Blockly has the option to insert prefixes before and after statements
+To allow for more granular control, Blockly has the option to insert prefixes before and after statements.
-\[2\].
 This can be used to track and regulate the execution of the Blockly programs.
 The following figures demonstrate this behavior.
 (Blocks are assigned random strings as identifiers, as shown in the
 \_\_begin\_blockly\_statement and \_\_end\_blockly\_statement Python